 Everything you need to know about Ayahuasca in Peru

-- Effects of the Ayahuasca
+- Benefits of the Ayahuasca

 Ayahuasca is a jungle vine that grows in the middle of the jungle.
 It is commonly found in the territories of Colombia, Peru, Bolivia, Brazil, and the Guyanas.
-The plant is quite revered by the indigenous tribes as well as the shamans of the Andean regions.
-It is considered a “Master Plant”.
+It is quite revered by the indigenous tribes as well as the shamans of the Andean regions.
+Furthermore, it is considered a “Master Plant”.
 The term Ayahuasca derives from the ancient Quechua language.
 The Quechua words “Aya” translates to the dead, while “Huasca” translates to vine or rope.
-That is to say, the “Rope of the Dead” or the “Vine of the Dead”.
+That is to say, the “Rope of the Dead” or the Vine of the Dead.
 The concoction has been used for more than 5000 years for both individual and collective healing.
-If you are looking to visit Machu Picchu, you can enjoy one of these ceremonies.
+Therefore, If you are looking to visit Machu Picchu, you can enjoy one of these ceremonies.

 According to tradition, these two plants must be collected on a full moon or in the morning.
 In addition, whoever picks it up must be fasting.
 It takes about ten kilos of Ayahuasca to prepare the infusion.
 For this, the Ayahuasca vine is crushed to make them easier to cook.
 Then a kilo of Chacruna is added.
 Depending on the shaman, the concoction can include tobacco and coca leaves.